About Me

 12-162

-After The New Kid I went silent, with a wordless story called Owl Bat Bat Owl (Walker, 2016).
+The New Kid (Hodder UK, 2014) is about the delicate dance of meeting and making friends.
+Owl Bat Bat Owl is a silent book I created for Walker in 2016.
 Here, friendship seems very unlikely as Mother Owl is clearly horrified when a family of bats come seeking refuge on the owl family’s branch.
 But both mums have a change of heart when their babies are in danger.

 OMB cover